kaborso/erlangcamp/notes.md

 * architect truly concurrent systems
 * erlang saves you from having to implement so much

-fallacies of distributed computing (lol)
+fallacies of distributed computing (lol so true)
 * network is reliable
 * latency is zero
 * bandwidth is infinite